What is Empower Farms?

 We believe every individual has something to contribute to the community, and we try to accommodate everyone who wants to get involved with the productive process of a working farm.
 We couldn't produce the food for our customers without the work done by Teammates!

-Our programs are designed for adults (18+) with intellectual, emotional, and/or physical impairments.
+We work primarily with adults (18+) with intellectual, emotional, and/or physical impairments.
 We occasionally accept high school age groups for field trips.

 Not sure if the farm would be a good fit for you, your loved one, or your client?
 Just ask and we’ll do our best to accommodate your needs.